 WordPress.com is hosted by Automattic on hundreds of servers, so it’s very unlikely your site will go down through a spike in traffic, and they take care of spam, backups and software updates for you.
-You’re limited to a choice of about 100 themes (the style of your blog), in many of which you can change the background colour, headers and display options in your site bar.
+You have the choice of over 300 themes (the style of your blog), in many of which you can change the background colour, headers and display options in your site bar.

 It’s easy to learn, you don’t need to buy or download software, and it’s online and free – you only need an internet connection to update you site and you can do it from any computer.
 You don’t need to be a computer wiz, the courses are tailored to people who use a computer as a normal user (browse the web, check e-mails and use simple applications such as Word).

 You don’t have to worry about spam, backups or software updates – that’s the biggest problem for many people using WordPress.org.
 Either you know how to take care of all these or you’re better off hiring a third-party service provider to run regular backups and updates for you.